vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 For the visited array, instead of using a boolean array we are using an integer array.
 then we run the DFS function.
 Note that not all the components may be connected.
 We are done if the cycle is found.
-Within the DFS function. as we enter the dfs [up the hill] we mark the node as -1.
+Within the DFS function. as we enter the dfs [up the hill] we mark the listNode as -1.
-Now when we are done visiting, on the way back [downhill] we change it to 1, marking as the node as visited and we return true since there were no cycles found.
+Now when we are done visiting, on the way back [downhill] we change it to 1, marking as the listNode as visited and we return true since there were no cycles found.
-The base cases basically ensure that we stop, when we see a node that we have encountered before.
-Obliviously when the node is labeled 0 we should visit it if its 1 we checked it in a previous traversal and there are no cycles necessarily.
+The base cases basically ensure that we stop, when we see a listNode that we have encountered before.
+Obliviously when the listNode is labeled 0 we should visit it if its 1 we checked it in a previous traversal and there are no cycles necessarily.
-However, if its -1, it would mean we encountered the node in the same exploration.
+However, if its -1, it would mean we encountered the listNode in the same exploration.

 If the above example is an undirected graph, you would not be able to use the same logic to detect if there is a cycle.
-You pass the parent node to determine where you came from.
+You pass the parent listNode to determine where you came from.

 For example, this one below is not a cycle.
         -1      -1
          0   -   1
-This can be identified by passing the parent node as a param to the next node you are visiting.
+This can be identified by passing the parent listNode as a param to the next listNode you are visiting.

 ##### Solution
 The problem could be modeled as yet another graph traversal problem, where each course can be represented as a vertex in a graph and the dependency between the courses can be modeled as a directed edge between two vertex.\